markh-de/KiVar/README.md

 ## Features

 KiVar assigns component **values** and **attributes** (such as _Do not populate_), depending on variation rules specified in symbol/footprint fields.

-The process of writing and assigning rules to components (symbols/footprints) is done manually, just like writing a few lines of simple code.

-The KiVar plugin then offers the selection of variation choices providing an easy-to-use dialog interface and takes care of the automatic assignment of the specified component values and attributes.
+Component values and attributes are modified _in place_, allowing for immediate update of the PCB design as well as the 3D view and enabling compatibility with _any_ exporter.

+Back-propagation of modified component data to the schematic can be done in an extra step.

 ## Supported KiCad Versions